mulbahoplanojames/WeedorUI/README.md

 Images can be added to `src/assets/` and embedded in Markdown with a relative link.

-Static assets, like favicons, can be placed in the `public/` directory.

-## 🧞 Commands

 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |